wespeters/spirit-stones/README.md

 ## Introduction

-This is CLI application that manages a spiritual center's collection of gemstones and crystals, for use by spirtual health practitioners with the center's members.
+This is a CLI application that manages a spiritual center's collection of gemstones and crystals, for use by spirtual health practitioners with the center's members.

 ***